Executive Functions: Current Concepts, Clinical Diagnosis, and Future Prospects

 - Privolzhsky Research Medical University

-- Research Institute of the Federal Penitentiary Service
+- Research Institute of the Federal Penitentiary Service of Russia

 - Minin Nizhny Novgorod State Pedagogical University